What am I looking at?

 Networks

-Four Irish environmental monitoring networks are currently publishing:
+Nine environmental monitoring networks across Ireland, the UK and the rest of Europe are currently publishing:

 OPW Water Level